liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

 ## The PageHandler::post

+In the first article we created a service called `PageHandler`, its objective is to respect the `PageHandlerInterface`, serving the `Page` entity with `get(id)` and `post()`: it could read and write a `Page` resource.

-The first step should be create a test that respects the behavior.
+The first step should be create a test that respects the behavior that we want for the post.

 Given parameters containing properties of the `Page` like `array('title'=>'title')` the function should return an already persisted object respecting the interface `PageInterface`.

+### The post

 We are now going to create a function that look like even in the name to the controller's function.